 Programme: May to June 2020 (During COVID-19 Pandemic)

-The new building was constructed to enable INX to install more state-of-the-art equipment dedicated to producing certain colours and provide greater efficiencies with regards to production up time and the elimination of waste.
+The new building was constructed to enable INX to install more state-of-the-art equipment dedicated to producing certain colours and provide greater efficiencies regarding production up time and waste elimination.
 There was a flaw within the construction of the original building in that a mezzanine floor was defective and not specification compliant.
-As the previous contractor had entered administration, Gallaway were appointed as contractors to undertake reactive remediation of the previous defects, which took place promptly within a period of 3 weeks from agreement of order to commencement of the works on site.
-Gallaway were appointed to bring the facility up to specification with fire rating and structural provisions to ensure insurance compliance and enable the facility to operate at increased capacity during the Covid crisis.
+As the previous contractor had entered administration, Gallaway was appointed as contractor to undertake reactive remediation of the previous defects, which took place promptly within 3 weeks from the order agreement to commencement of the works on site.
+Gallaway was appointed to bring the facility up to specification with a fire rating and structural provisions to ensure insurance compliance and enable the facility to operate at increased capacity during the Covid crisis.

-Subsequent to the original contracted works, and midway through the original contract period, Gallaway were appointed to undertake additional works to extend the external service yard to offer increased storage capacity for raw materials to enable INX to fulfil increased requirements.
+After the original contracted works and midway through the original contract period, Gallaway was appointed to undertake additional work to extend the external service yard to offer increased storage capacity for raw materials to enable INX to fulfil increased requirements.

-The building consisted of a highly explosive and dust free environment within the areas of working, therefore significant temporary screening and ventilation requirements were critical to ensure the works could take place without environmental contamination risk and to ensure the health and safety requirements were achieved.
+The building consisted of a highly explosive and dust-free environment within the areas of working.
+Therefore effective temporary screening and ventilation requirements were critical to ensuring the works could take place without environmental contamination risk and to ensure the health and safety requirements were achieved.
 The works further took place over the existing office spaces, with necessary breaking out of existing mezzanine screed flooring giving rise to potential debris falling into the office ceiling space below or worse, into the offices themselves, and potential damage to the existing precast concrete floor units through the breaking out process.

-Added complication existed in that the new structural concrete deck could not contain a damp proof separation layer between the proposed new slab and the existing precast concrete units, and the risk of water seepage upon installation of the new concreting was possible.
-Further shift patterns and health and safety considerations, particularly from noise and dust, for the existing workforce and the end user product needed to be eliminated.
-Mitigation of disruption to the business and enable their shift patterns to continue and limit disruption and separate the office workers / limitations of car parking from the construction workers and construction disruption were key to the successful delivery of the project.
+Added complication existed in that the new structural concrete deck could not contain a damp-proof separation layer between the proposed new slab and the existing precast concrete units, and the risk of water seepage upon installation of the new concreting was possible.
+Different shift patterns and health and safety considerations, particularly noise and dust, for the existing workforce and the end user product needed to be eliminated.
+Mitigation of disruption to the business, enabling their shift patterns to continue, limiting disruption, and separating the office workers/limitations of car parking from the construction workers and construction disruption were key to the successful delivery of the project.

-As Principle Contractor Gallaway instigated a series of mitigation procedures to overcome the effects of the disruptive nature of the construction works.
-Gallaway and INX discussed the critical working times within the existing factory, peak working times for staff attendance, and car parking provision.
-Further discussions took place around client delivery schedules, vehicular movements, client required storage areas and access provisions.
-The result being Gallaway managed external areas suitable for a dedicated site compound, materials storage bays and external building access for the works.
+As Principle Contractor, Gallaway instigated a series of mitigation procedures to overcome the effects of the disruptive nature of the construction works.
+Gallaway and INX discussed the critical working times within the existing factory, peak working times for staff attendance, and car parking provisions.
+Further discussions took place around client delivery schedules, vehicular movements, the client-required storage areas and access provisions.
+The result was Gallaway managed external areas suitable for a dedicated site compound, materials storage bays and external building access for the works.
 The key importance was for Gallaway operatives to remain separated from the INX workforce with consideration to limit interface and interruption to the INX production but put Covid control measures in place.
-Gallaway provided site layout plans, exclusion areas, temperature checks and separate welfare provisions and additional PPE such as face fit masks, handwashing provisions etc.
+Gallaway provided site layout plans, exclusion areas, temperature checks, separate welfare provisions, and additional PPE such as face fit masks, handwashing provisions, etc.

-Agreement was made to penetrate the external first floor wall of the building via the removal of external cladding and steelwork to provide their own isolated site compound and access provision.
+The agreement was made to penetrate the external first-floor wall of the building via the removal of external cladding and steelwork to provide their isolated site compound and access provision.
 Temporary scaffolding and access staircases were installed externally to separate construction movements from the factory, warehouse and offices.
-Gallaway installed temporary screening measures around the works area to eliminate dust and introduced positive ventilation pressures to extract construction dust from the building.
-Night shift and weekend working was utilised to separate the construction works from the peak operations of the factory and warehouse.
-In adopting night-time working procedures, Gallaway ensured through collaboration with the client that out of hours call out inspections and dedicated client liaison was in place in the event of necessary hold point inspections.
-Equally Gallaway ensured senior members of management were on call to resolve any factors necessary during the periods of all night-time working.
+In addition, Gallaway installed temporary screening measures around the works area to eliminate dust and introduced positive ventilation pressures to extract construction dust from the building.
+Night shift and weekend working were utilised to separate the construction works from the peak operations of the factory and warehouse.
+In adopting night-time working procedures, Gallaway ensured through collaboration with the client that out-of-hours call inspections and dedicated client liaison were in place in the event of necessary hold point inspections.
+Equally, Gallaway ensured senior members of management were on call to resolve any necessary factors during all night-time working.

-Inspection test plans and records are utilised as standard by Gallaway on all projects however on this particular project Gallaway introduced additional hold points and checking procedures to ensure dust, vibration and noise pollution were monitored regularly as early indicators of potential problems, giving opportunity to introduce additional measures if required.
-Risk assessments and method statements, as standard, consider plant and equipment which limit dust, noise and vibration to a minimum to protect the environment of all stakeholders but to limit welfare / health and safety exposures of workers to HAVS, dust inhalation, noise and general personal protection.
+Gallaway utilised inspection test plans and records as standard by all projects.
+However, on this project, Gallaway introduced additional hold points and checking procedures to ensure dust, vibration and noise pollution were monitored regularly as early indicators of potential problems, allowing additional measures if required.
+Risk assessments and method statements, as standard, consider plant and equipment which limit dust, noise and vibration to a minimum to protect the environment of all stakeholders but to limit welfare/health and safety exposures of workers to HAVS, dust inhalation, noise and general personal protection.